ademiriz/ShinyArules/README.md

 # ShinyArules
 # I modified Andrew Brooks' code to handle transaction data.
 The sample transaction data is given in Excel file.
-I ran following code without any issue in a R version
-# of MS SQL - R Server.
-When I tried to test on a different machine I ran into some problems.
+# I ran attached code without any issue in a R versionof MS SQL - R Server.
+But, when I tried to test on a different machine I ran into some problems.
-# So, I advice that you install most recent version of R, Rstudio and RTools on your machine.
-You need to compile package rlang in order to run package devtools properly.
+# So, I advice that you install most recent version of R, Rstudio and RTools on your machine. properly.
+# You need to compile package rlang in order to run (install) package devtools properly
 # install.packages("pak")
 # pak::pkg_install("r-lib/rlang")
 # install rlang package by above two lines.
 But make sure that you properly installed RTools for Windows first.